ComposableFi/KTFPs/Proposals/Loan_Incentive_Proposal.md

 **Custody**

-Protocols receiving incentives from Kusama treasury will custody such funds in a multisig wallet to increase security and prevent malicious behavior of incentives recipients.
+Protocols receiving incentives from Kusama treasury will custody such funds in a multisig wallet to increase security, leverage collective sinergies among the ecosystem and prevent malicious behavior of incentives recipients.

 **Incentive allocation criteria**